-Students articulate their interest in serving as interns as well as how internships suits their backgrounds and goals in their application to GIL.
+Students articulate their interest in serving as interns as well as how internships suit their backgrounds and goals in their application to GIL.
 Upon being accepted into the program and awarded one of the internship slots, students work with our London internship coordinator to secure a position.

 All internships are 4 credits, which includes a seminar that structures reflections and analysis on the experience and provides the basis for earning academic credit.
 At-large interns register for SST 295: Internship.

-By May students submit professional documents to our London-based internship coordinator, and begin the placement process.
+By May, students submit professional documents to our London-based internship coordinator and begin the placement process.
 Placements may not happen until the summer or early fall, given the timelines in which many London organizations function.

 Beginning in April, you can get help with preparing your resume and other professional documents through events sponsored by Grinnell's Center for Careers, Life, and Service.

 Tier 4 Student Visas

 Students interested in an internship on Grinnell-in-London do need to be prepared for a more intensive process of applying for a “Tier 4” student visa.

 Students in the Queen Mary track do not need this visa.